 Who monitors the compliance of the Convention on the Rights of the Child?
 And who has the responsibility to enforce this treaty when there is a matter of children’s rights violations?

 - Lama Bou Saed, a 14 year old girl fled from Syria, from the UNICEF youth panel shares her own personal story to show us how important it is for children to have access to their rights.
+She will focus on the importance of Article 22 that is supposed to give special protection to refugee children.

 The moderator will be Sabine de Jong, children’s rights expert and team coordinator for international programs at UNICEF, The Netherlands.
 Implementing the UN Children’s Rights Convention is the basis of her work.
 She also advocates in the House of Representatives and at the Ministerial levels striving for a better postion of children within the Dutch policy.